Maternity & Paternity Leave in Saudi Arabia

 • Extended leave: After maternity leave, a mother can take up to 1 month unpaid additional leave (extendable to 2 months with a medical report).

-• Nursing breaks: After returning to work, a nursing mother gets one hour per day for breastfeeding, counted as working time, for up to 24 months after delivery.
+• Nursing breaks: After returning to work, a nursing mother gets one hour per day for breastfeeding, counted as paid working time, for up to 24 months after delivery.

 • Paternity leave: Male employees get 3 days of paid leave upon the birth of a child.